 Your pregnancy symptoms in week 20

 Are you feeling constipated?
-Perhaps you’re suffering from cramps, dizziness or bleeding gums?
+Or suffering from cramps, dizziness or bleeding gums?

 Here’s our guide to 10 common pregnancy complaints (and how to avoid them).

-It's not uncommon for women to become mentally unwell in pregnancy, even if you have never had an issue with your mental health before.
+It's not uncommon to develop mental health difficulties such as depression or anxiety during pregnancy, even if you have never had an issue with your mental health before.
 You may find it helpful to complete a pregnancy and post-birth wellbeing plan to help you think about your mental wellbeing.
 It will also help you think ahead for after the birth.

 Read more about the difference between hormonal changes in pregnancy and mental ill-health.